Find out more about the COVID-19 vaccine programme and how the vaccine will be rolled out.

 - help us to return to a more normal life

-You can choose whether to have the vaccine or not.
-You will receive information about the jab to help you make up your mind if you have any concerns.
+You can talk to your vaccinator or a healthcare professional about the jab if you have any concerns.

 Read the latest information on COVID-19 vaccination on Public Health Wales.